PSPP Syntax: Examples and Notes

-PSPP is a free, open-source alternative to SPSS.
-It supports many of the same statistical procedures, uses a similar syntax language, and is well-suited for batch processing, scripting, reproducible analysis, as well as interactive use.
+PSPP is a free, open-source statistical software, and an alternative to SPSS.
+It supports many of the same statistical and data-management procedures, uses a similar command language, and is works well for batch processing, scripting, reproducible analysis, as well as interactive use.

 About This Page